2mac/rockbot/PLUGINS.md

 - `channel`: the channel to which the message was sent
 - `action?`: whether this message was an action (i.e. `/me`)
 - `content`: the message text
+- `command?(server, config)`: tells whether this message is a command

 ### `NickEvent`